Dreaming381/Latios-Framework/README.md

 There are three methods to install the framework package (contains all publicly released packages).

--   Add package via PackageManager-\>Add package from git URL
+-   Add package via Package Manager -\> Add package from git URL
 -   Add via [OpenUPM](https://openupm.com/packages/com.latios.latiosframework/)
 -   Clone or submodule this repository into your project’s Packages folder